Loughborough Amherst School

-Loughborough Amherst School, formerly known as Our Lady's Convent School (OLCS), is an independent day school for girls and boys aged 4 to 18.
-It is situated in Loughborough, UK.

-It is founded on traditional Christian principles and embraces all faiths.
+Loughborough Amherst School, formerly known as Our Lady's Convent School (OLCS), was an independent day and boarding school in Loughborough, England, catering for girls and boys aged 4 to 18.
+It was founded on traditional Catholic principles and embraced all faiths.

-Until August/September 2015, it was run by the Rosminians order.
+Until August/September 2015, it was run by the Rosminian order.
 In September 2015, it became subsumed into the Loughborough Endowed Schools, a body which changed its registered name with effect from 19 April 2018 to "Loughborough Schools Foundation".
-The Rosminian Sisters continue to occupy part of the site.
-The school buildings are leased by the Rosminians to the Loughborough Schools Foundation.
+The Rosminian Sisters continued to occupy part of the site.
+The school buildings were leased by the Rosminians to the Loughborough Schools Foundation.

-Some of the buildings are grade II listed.
+The main convent building and chapel were designed by renowned Gothic Revival architect, Charles Hansom, and are grade II listed.

-A wide variety of GCSE and A Level subjects are offered in the Senior department.
-RS GCSE is compulsory, and is taken a year early; this is successful in focusing the students for their following exam year and achieves high results.
-In addition there are a variety of cultural, musical and sporting activities.
-The school has participated in the Duke of Edinburgh's Award scheme for many years.
-It also takes part in the Young Enterprise scheme.
+A wide variety of GCSE and A Level subjects were offered in the Senior department.
+As a Catholic school, RS GCSE was compulsory.
+There was a wide variety of cultural, musical and sporting activities offered as part of the school's co-curricular programme, including Duke of Edinburgh's Award and Combined Cadet Force.
+As a member of the Loughborough Schools Foundation, Amherst pupils benefited from the Midlands' only 'All Steinway' Music Department and extensive sports facilities at the £3.5 million Parkin Sports Centre completed in 2019.

 In April 2018, the school announced a new policy of accepting boys into the secondary school from September 2019.
-This was announced alongside a new name – Loughborough Amherst School – which came into effect in September 2018.
+This was announced alongside a new name – Loughborough Amherst School.
+In the same year, Amherst welcomed its first boarders as part of its elite tennis programme, in partnership with Loughborough University National Tennis Academy (LUNTA).

+In January 2025, the board of governors of the Loughborough Schools Foundation announced the potential closure, subject to consultation, of Loughborough Amherst School at the end of the 2024/25 academic year, citing "rising operating costs and the introduction of VAT on school fees."
+In March 2025, it was confirmed that the school would close permanently at the end of the school year.

+The school closed on 4 July 2025.